mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### TOXINS

-Knockout drugs.
-Truth serum.
-Nerve gas.
-All of these are examples of toxins, a catch-all term for a substance that’s mostly meant for use as a weapon, as opposed to recreation.
-Each substance has several attribute ratings.

-**Vector**

-This shows how the toxin is delivered to the target.

-Contact toxins can be solid, liquid, or gaseous.
-They attack the victim through the skin.
-These toxins, if in liquid form, can be coated on a weapon.
-In this case, they can be applied with a successful Melee Attack, whether the attack causes damage or not.
-A chemical seal offers complete protection from this vector, unless it’s breached.
-Chemical protection gives a modifier equal to its rating to the target’s Toxin Resistance Test.

-Ingestion toxins must be eaten by the victim.
-They can be solids or liquids.
-Since they must be eaten, they generally take longer to have an effect.
-Toxin extractor bioware provides a modifier equal to the rating of the augmentation to resist ingested and other toxins.

-Inhalation toxins are applied as an aerosol spray or gas, and they must be breathed in by the target.
-Gas masks, chemical seals, and active internal air tanks provide immunity to inhalation toxins.
-Chemical protection gives bonus modifier to the Toxin Resistance Test equal to its rating.

-Injection toxins must get into the target’s bloodstream, whether through a dart, hypodermic needle, or a cut.
-These can also be used to coat an edged melee weapon.
-They are applied to the target with a successful melee attack that causes damage.

-**Speed**

-This determines how quickly the victim suffers the toxin’s Effect.
-These effects are always applied at the end of a Combat Turn.

 ## Chapter 6: Skills

 When trying to accomplish something more refined than hefting a load, spotting an ambush, or running for cover, a character will normally use a skill.
 Shadowrun skills are groups of closely related techniques and knowledge, not narrow, limiting areas of function.
 The game takes this approach in an attempt to keep down the number of statistics.
-If a character uses Concentrations and Specializations, he or she has increased capability in that specialized area, but at the cost of reduced ability in the rest of the functions covered by the general skill.

-Skill do not have a linked attribute to them; as far as the rules are concerned Attributes do not aid in the total number for a skill.
+Skill have a linked attribute to them but it does not add to the skill per se; as far as the rules are concerned Attributes demonstrate the overall potential for a skill to succeed.

+For example if you have Quickness of 1D6 +2 and Firearms of 11.
+You have well beyond the average persons skills in Firearms but you your Quickness limits your potential.
+You would still roll `1D6+2 + 11` for a minimum of 14 and a maximum of 19.

+If instead you had an Quickness of 2D6+2 with Firearms 3, you have great Quickness but you are limited by your skill with Firearms.
+Your range is a minimum of 7 and a Maximum of 17.

+If you are lucky enough to have the 2D6+2 Quickness and the Firearms 11 there is little holding you back.
+You would have a range of 15 a minimum and a Maximum of 25.

 ### SKILL RATINGS

 Skill ratings begin at a level of 1.
 There is no maximum rating, but players will find it increasingly difficult to raise their character's skill ratings as the character improves in a particular skill.
 Beginning characters may not start with any skill at a rating higher than 6.
-Characters with no rating in a skill are considered untrained, but they may still attempt to perform a function covered by a skill by defaulting to an attribute at penalty of rolling 2D6 instead of Ability Dice Code.
+Characters with no rating in a skill are considered untrained, but they may still attempt to perform a function covered by a skill by defaulting to an attribute by only using the Attribute Dice Code, some skills are inherently so complex you cannot use them without training.

 ### SPECIALIZATIONS SKILLS